NECROTIC RING SPOT FUNGUS

 Double aeration is a good idea for lawns with severe necrotic ring spot damage or for people that want to speed up the recovery process.

-Remove the Dead Grass
+Remove the Dead Grass (If Necessary)

 Manually remove the dead grass in the necrotic ring spot circles.
 You can do this using a heavy metal rake.
 It takes a little bit of effort, but the lawn will recover quicker if the dead grass has been removed.